The ultimate guide to Boolean Search for social listening

 The Country operator specifies the location of your results.
 Note that some social media profiles don't have information about the location and some platforms like Reddit don't even show such info!
 So when you choose a specific location you might be missing relevant mentions if you don't have the UNKNOWN setting turned on.

-link:"*.site.com/*" - search for any document that contains a link to site(dot)com, including all its subdomains, pages, etc.
+link:"*.site.com/*" - find any document that contains a link to site(dot)com, including all its subdomains, pages, etc.

-link:"site.com/" - search for any document that contains a link to site(dot)com, excluding the subdomains.
+link:"site.com/" - find any document that contains a link to site(dot)com, excluding the subdomains.

-link:"site.com/page" - search for any document that contains a link to the exact pages site(dot)com/page.
+link:"site.com/page" - find any document that contains a link to the exact pages site(dot)com/page.

 link:"site.com/?p=\"123\"" - if your link contains quotation marks, include a backslash before each quotation mark that belongs to the link, as in the example.